 The team at OK! came to Studio Simpatico looking for a full redesign of OK!
 Magazine’s digital presence.

-Simpatico partnered closely with the in-house teams at American Media to identify the specific goals of the redesign.
+Simpatico partnered closely with the in-house teams at OK!
+Magazine to identify the specific goals of the redesign.
 To kick off the engagement, we conducted a two-week discovery deep dive that included an analysis of the existing site’s analytics, an immersion into the brand’s digital and print properties, and comprehensive interviews with stakeholders across editorial, product, audience development, engineering, monetization, and sales teams.

 We distilled our findings into a few primary goals: Improve the overall user experience for readers.
 Creative more desirable products to attract high-end advertisers.
 Improve recirculation and pages per visit.
 Resurrect the original, celeb-positive brand of OK!

 #MAKEITNICE: Resurrecting the Celebrity-Positive Roots of the Print Publication

 Reaching back to its print roots as a celebrity-positive publication (a unique facet of OK! in the celebrity journalism vertical), one of our core goals was to bring that foundational aspect of the brand to the new digital design.
 Numerous elements of the new design were inspired by the beloved print publication: the use of the iconic Neutraface Titling typeface, the bold color palette, the omnipresent “OK!” branding, the focus on celebrities (represented by bolding their names), and big, glossy, immersive photo galleries.
 The new site also features prominent “channels” (OK!
 News, OK!
 Babies, OK!
 Style, etc.), a pattern also borrowed from the print property.

 “The upgrades to okmagazine.com deliver an unparalleled user experience with a cleaner look and bolder design that delivers the kind of experience that consumers have come to expect and will provide an opportunity for us to engage them even more with each and every visit.”